 See this article for further information on connecting mobile device to iSTAR Pulsar+ in Right mode.

-Launch iSTAR Pulsar mobile app, browse to Routes section
+Launch iSTAR Pulsar mobile app, locate capture to be downloaded within the Feed section

 Connect external drive to iSTAR Pulsar+

-Allow up to 30 seconds for external drive to be recognised
+Allow up to 10 seconds for external drive to be detected by iSTAR Pulsar+.

 Tap "Copy to USB-C" against capture to copy